- This line was added.

 - Formatting was changed.

-The Maxwell-Cluster is composed of a core partition (maxwell) and group specific partitions.
-All compute nodes are however available for everyone!
+The Maxwell-Cluster is composed of a core partition (maxwell) , partitions with specific capabilities like GPUs, and groups and group specific partitions.
+The core partition is continuously growing and with currently 55 nodes, 2792 cores and 14TB of memory the largest resources.
+Like the (meanwhile decomissioned) IT-HPC cluster, Maxwell is All compute nodes are however available for everyone!

 The Maxwell-Cluster is primarily intended for parallel computation making best use of the multi-core architectures, the infiniband low-latency network, fast storage and available memory.
 The cluster is hence not suited for single-core computations or embarrassingly parallel jobs like Monte-Carlo productions.
 Use BIRD, Grid or your groups workgroup server (WGS) for this kind of tasks.

-The entire cluster is managed by SLURM scheduler (with some notable exceptions).
-The SLURM scheduler essentially works on a "who comes first" basis.
+The (almost) entire cluster is managed by SLURM scheduler (with some notable exceptions).
+The SLURM scheduler essentially works on a "who comes first" basis, but using a "back-fill algorithm" (smaller jobs filling the gaps without delaying other jobs will be executed prior to scheduled big jobs).
 The group specific partitions however have slightly different rules: though everyone can run jobs on group specific nodes, members of the group will have a higher priority and will compete non-group jobs off the partition.
 See Groups and Partitions on Maxwell for details.

 - To get started, please have a look at the Getting Started page!